On the Selection of Tuning Parameters for Patch-Stitching Embedding Methods: Dimensionality reduction

-Assuming, as we have done, that the embedding dimension $p$ is given, local Isomap relies on two tuning parameters: the connectivity radius $r$ in Step~1 and the number of hops $h$ required by MDS-MAP(P) in Step~2.
+Assuming, as we have done, that the embedding dimension $p$ is given (see \secref{dimension} for a discussion), local isomap (\algref{local isomap}) relies on two tuning parameters: the connectivity radius $r$ in Step~1 and the number of hops $h$ required by MDS-MAP(P) in Step~2.

-While we continue to advocate that the number of hops be chosen by minimization of the stress, the connectivity radius cannot be chosen in the same way: Indeed, the connectivity radius is what defines the graph, which in turn defines the stress as in \eqref{stress}.

-Many methods in manifold learning rely on a construction of a neighborhood graph and our understanding is that the choice of connectivity radius remains ad hoc.
-In our experiments, we follow standard practice and choose as $r$ a small multiple of that is needed for the resulting graph to be connected.
+While we continue to advocate that the number of hops be chosen by minimization of a notion of stress such as \eqref{stress}, the choice of connectivity radius $r$ cannot be chosen in the same way for the simple reason that the connectivity radius defines the graph.
+In our experiments, we follow standard practice and choose $r$ as a small multiple of what is needed for the resulting graph to be connected.
+We discuss the choice of connectivity radius further in \secref{radius}.